ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 #### Step 3.4 Modify sayHello()

 Next place to modify is in our `sayHello()` function.
 In a previous step we created the `IHelloWorld.sol` interface with two functions `sayHello()` and `setGreeting()`.
 We finally get to implement them here.
 If any contract calls these functions from the interface, the below function gets executed.
 This function is a simple getter function.
 In `Configure()` we set up a mapping with the key as `storageKey` and the value as `Hello World!` In this function, we will be returning whatever value is at `storageKey`.
+The below code snippet can be copied and pasted to overwrite the default `sayHello` code.

 ```go
 func sayHello(accessibleState PrecompileAccessibleState, caller common.Address, addr common.Address, input []byte, suppliedGas uint64, readOnly bool) (ret []byte, remainingGas uint64, err error) {